You can also find the Pixel 8a when it's off or dead

 We can only assume this feature is coming to the Pixel 9, 9 Pro and the Pixel Fold 2.

-Apple recently launched a feature similar to this, and Samsung’s handsets also be found when they’re offline.
+Apple recently launched a similar feature, and Samsung’s handsets can also be found offline.

-Source: Android Authority
+Via: Android Authority

 MobileSyrup may earn a commission from purchases made via our links, which helps fund the journalism we provide free on our website.
 These links do not influence our editorial content.
 Support us here.